 To learn about Kenyan culture and what to expect on a mission trip

 The safety and well-being of the children at In Step Children’s Home is our number priority so all missionaries and mission team member will go be required to undergo a background check.
 Please enjoy this overview video on the background of our ministry.

 Visitors are welcome to stay on campus (for a nominal donation), depending on availability.
-We are excited to recommend a variety of accommodations and additional tourist activities when you book your trip to visit In Step Children’s Home and Academy in Cherangani Hills, Kenya.
-Please contact us with any questions or if you’d like to book a trip so that we can determine which lodging accommodations and immigration paperwork would make the most sense for your trip.
+We are excited to recommend a variety of local accommodations and additional tourist activities when you book your trip to visit In Step Children’s Home and Academy in Cherangani Hills, Kenya.
+Please contact RFK directly if you’d like to book a trip so that we can determine which lodging accommodations and immigration paperwork would make the most sense for your trip.
 Scroll down to view accommodation options and add-on activities.

 Aturukan Hotel – 4 star – approximately 40 minutes from In Step, beginning at $84/night

 According to their website, “We indulge you with exquisite dishes made using regional and seasonal ingredients that are produced by our suppliers to the very highest quality standards with a passion for agriculture.
 You can also enjoy fruit, vegetables, herbs and honey produced by people who know their work.”